 Tuesday, May 10, 2016

 Mr. Bayard, a former United States Senator, had put marrying his daughter to an upstanding man on the top of his Christmas wish list.
-It was definitely on the list above a new, hand-woven stocking or box of candy canes.
+It was definitely on the list above a new, hand-knit stocking or box of candy canes.

 “Must you really present me to high society, especially at Christmas?” the 21-year-old asked.
 “If I have to attend, at least I can wear a mask.”